Course Outline

 - Case Study: Neonatal Meningitis

-- Case Study: Neonatal Meningitis (continued) A Brown - Brenn modified Gram stain was performed on one of the tissue biopsy specimens.
-Organisms were se...
+- Case Study: Neonatal Meningitis (continued) A Brown-Brenn-modified Gram stain was performed on one of the tissue biopsy specimens.
+Organisms were seen...

 - Listeria monocytogenes

-- Which of the following factors has NOT led to the current increase in incidence of listeriosis?
+- Which of the following factors has not led to the current increase in the incidence of listeriosis?

-- A characteristic of the virulence of L. monocytogenes is its unique ability to invade peripheral nerves and rapidly enter into the brain.
+- True or False: A characteristic of L. monocytogenes' virulence is its unique ability to invade peripheral nerves and rapidly enter the brain.

 - Cellulitis of the Arm